Found us from search engine?

 SEOPressor helps you to optimize your on-page SEO for higher & improved search ranking.

-Content is essential to the success of your website, and this content broadly falls into two categories – trending topics, and evergreen content.
+Content is essential to the success of your website, and it falls into two categories – trending or evergreen.
+So, what is evergreen content?
+Read on…

-Evergreen content is content that never loses its luster; it is always going to be relevant to someone somewhere, and as such, someone will always be searching for it and discover your site.
+Evergreen content is content that never loses its luster; it is always going to be relevant to someone somewhere, and as such, someone will always be searching for it.

-This content delivers relevance, leads, shareability, and traffic growth for the long term.
-Evergreen content can be updated with the latest information as time progresses, to ensure people can always find the latest information.
+Evergreen content can be updated with the latest information as time progresses, so readers can make sure that they’re always up-to-date.

 Here we go!

-We’re now in October, which means we’re almost at the end of 2016.
+We’re now in October, which means we’re almost at the end of the year.
 This means all the best new developments have likely already happened, leaving you in the perfect position for a year in review post.

 These annual roundups are an invaluable source of evergreen content because you can help people reflect on the year they have had, and look forward to the year ahead.